-context of trials of new drugs, or in toxicology.8 Thus, this kind of knowledge might be termed "strong", in contrast to more precarious, or "weak knowledge" as derived e.g. from clinical observation.9 Because of this assumed validity and predictive power, research on animal models has been made an explicit prerequisite in modern ethical and legal regulations regarding human subject research, including the Nuremberg Code and the Declaration of Helsinki of the World Medical Association.10 The underlying rationale is that no research should be carried out in humans without prior trials in animals, so that human subjects will not be exposed to any hazards found to affect animals.
-This rationale thus assumes that, at least to some extent, humans and animals share a common nature.
-Thus, the experimental use of animal models is a substitute for experimentation in humans (e.g. Frenkel 1969, 160; see also Rheinberger 2005 and 2006).11
+Because of this assumed validity and predictive power, research on animal models has been made an explicit prerequisite in modern ethical and legal regulations regarding human subject research, including the Nuremberg Code and the Declaration of Helsinki of the World Medical Association.8 The underlying rationale is that no research should be carried out in humans without prior trials in animals, so that human subjects will not be exposed to any hazards found to affect animals.
+This rationale thus assumes that, at least to some extent, humans and animals share a common nature, and that the experimental use of animal models is an acceptable substitute for experimentation in humans (e.g. Frenkel 1969, 160; see also Rheinberger 2005 and 2006).9

-Nevertheless, transferring knowledge derived from research in the animal model to human beings in order to start clinical trials apparently has not been very successful: For example, in 2012, the authors of an editorial in Nature Reviews Drug Discovery reported that the probability of compounds from a group of major pharmaceutical companies making it to market from initiation of phase 1 trials (the first application in humans) declined from 10% in the period 2002-2004, to 5% in 2006-2008 (N.N. [editorial] 2012).
+Despite this widespread assumption, however, it appears that transferring knowledge derived from research in the animal model to human beings in order to start clinical trials has not been very successful.
+For example, in 2012, the authors of an editorial in Nature Reviews Drug Discovery reported that the probability of compounds from a group of major pharmaceutical companies making it to market from initiation of phase 1 trials (the first application in humans) declined from 10% in the period 2002-2004, to 5% in 2006-2008 (Anon.
+2012).
 Similar numbers were found in the most comprehensive survey of "clinical success rates" of newly developed drugs covering the period between 2003 and 2011 (Hay et al. 2014).
-This implies that for at least nine out of ten cases, the knowledge produced in the animal model (before the start of phase 1 trials) was unsuitable for application in humans (see also e.g. Hackam & Redelmeier 2006; van der Worp et al. 2010; Cummings et al. 2014; Perrin 2014).
-Further, the knowledge transfer from animals to humans entails some risk, as has been documented by regular cases of massive failure.
-As I intend to show in the following, such failures may be used to look at some presuppositions and implications of the very concept of the animal model.
+This suggests that for at least nine out of ten cases, the knowledge produced in the animal model (before the start of phase 1 trials) was unsuitable for application in humans (see also e.g. Hackam & Redelmeier 2006; van der Worp et al. 2010; Cummings et al. 2014; Perrin 2014).
+In addition, the transfer of knowledge from animals to humans also entails some risk, as has been documented by regular cases of massive failure.
+As I intend to show in the following, such failures may be used to reexamine some of the presuppositions, and the implications, of the very concept of the animal model.